gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection_2.rst

 String slices
 -----------------

-.. py:function:: string[start_value:stop_value]
+.. py:attribute:: string[start_value:stop_value]

     | returns character at index (position) start_value to the character at the index before the stop_value character.
-    | "Hello"[0:3] returns characters 1 to 2, "Hel", with "H: being index 0.
+    | "Hello"[0:3] returns characters 0 to 2, "Hel", with "H" being index 0.

 ----

-Converting a Boolean to a string to take a slice
+Converting a Boolean to a string initial
 ---------------------------------------------------

 | The Booleans True and False are not strings.